m-Py/propint/README.md

 # propint

-propint is an R package that implements a method for statistical inference for proportions by offering a confidence interval for the difference between differences of proportions, i.e. the interaction of proportion.
+propint is an R package that implements a method for statistical inference for
+proportions: to test for the difference of differences in proportions, i.e. the interaction of proportions.
 The method that is used was developed by Newcombe (2001).

 The method relies on confidence intervals for single proportions that are converted to a confidence interval for the difference between differences of proportions.
 By